winstonsmith1897/winstonsmith1897/README.md

 # 👋 Hi, I'm Marco Simoni

 ### 🎓 Ph.D.
 Candidate in **Cybersecurity & Artificial Intelligence**
-#### Researcher at CNR – Institute of Informatics and Telematics & Sapienza University of Rome
+#### Researcher at CNR – Institute of Informatics and Telematics (IIT) & Sapienza University of Rome

 ---